What Is Reliability-Centered Maintenance?

 - Risk-based Inspection (RBI): RBI is a decision-making process used to optimize inspection plans.
 It’s primarily used to examine industrial equipment, such as piping, pressure vessels, and heat exchangers.

 Always prioritize the more critical failure modes for additional analysis.
-Retain the failure modes that can occur in a real-life operating environment.
+Retain the failure modes that can occur in real-life operating environments.

 Step 5: Determine a maintenance strategy for each failure mode

 At this point, select a maintenance strategy for each critical failure mode.
 It should be both economically and technically feasible.
 You can use condition-based maintenance (CBM), preventive maintenance, or predictive maintenance (PdM).
 If you are unable to implement a given strategy for a particular failure mode, consider redesigning the system to modify or eliminate the failure mode completely in all your maintenance planning.